Frequently Asked Questions

 What primary services do you offer?

 We help providers offer specialty psychiatric care for adults with ADHD and anxiety.
 Using our confidential custom online service, you can enroll and complete your initial evaluation online at any time.
-Results are reviewed by real board certified psychiatrists within 24 hours, Monday through Friday, and customized recommendations and care plans are delivered with your permission via email.
+Results are reviewed by real board certified psychiatrists within 24 hours, Monday through Friday, and customized recommendations and care plans are reviewed with your provider LIVE, online using our secure videoconferencing service.
 These recommendations often include therapy and medication solutions to help improve symptoms associated with ADHD and Anxiety.

 What are the rates of your services?

 A comprehensive assessment is free.
-To start treatment with medication management is $299.99, then it's $99.99 per month to continue.
+To start treatment with medication management is $499.99, then it's $99.99 per month to continue.
 You can cancel any time.
 Your AutoPsych subscription includes unlimited consults, prescription refills, 24/7 service access, and live consults with your provider whenever you needed.
-All of these services can be accessed seamlessly using our AutoPsych secure web based app from any device or our online membership dashboard.
+All of these services can be accessed seamlessly using our AutoPsych secure web based dashboard from any device.
 Some services outside the standard care services including LIVE follow up visits with your provider, medical record processing, special document processing, and expedited medication refill processing require a small charge as they take additional clinical time to complete and take clinic time away from our providers.
 Please refer to our Terms and Conditions to learn more.

 How do I refill medications?